riipandi/litte/README.md

 > [!WARNING]
 > This project is actively under development and not yet ready for production, so you may encounter bugs.
 > Please read the release notes carefully before updating, as breaking changes can occur.
-> Use at your own risk!
+> Use at your own risk.

 ---